j2zhao/tablevault/docs/docs/workflows/workflow_artifacts.md

 Each artifact file needs a corresponding `artifact_string` value in the dataframe.
 This value is the file path of the artifact, relative to the temporary artifact folder.
 This is user-generated (as seen in the `fetch_image_from_string()` function).

 You can see examples of `TableReference` strings with `<<fruit_table.fruits>> ` and `<<self.fruits[index]>> `.
 The first string returns a column in the lastest `fruit_table` dataframe.
 The second string returns a string corresponding to the current index value from the `fruits` column of the **executing dataframe**.

+If you don't have direct access to a text editor on your platform, you can add the code as a string argument, `text`, in `create_code_module`.

 ## 4. Execute and Materialize Instance